CUNeurophotonics/DyMINSTED4all/README.md

 Using inexpensive parts and labview code, we implemented DyMIN STED Microscopy as detailed from in the paper: [Adaptive Illumination STED Nanoscopy](https://www.pnas.org/content/114/37/9797).
 The following files include our code, parts list and instructions to set up.

 ## Parts list
-National Instruments myRIO-1900
+* National Instruments myRIO-1900
--STED microscope: must use an image acquisition program that can provide a pixel clock to send to the DyMIN FPGA circuit, must also use an APD (up to two APDs can be included) with digital pulses for fluorescence detection
+* STED microscope: must use an image acquisition program that can provide a pixel clock to send to the DyMIN FPGA circuit, must also use an APD (up to two APDs can be included) with digital pulses for fluorescence detection
--AOM and RF driver for AOM, AOM must be aligned to control the power to the STED microscope using an analog input to the RF driver.
+* AOM and RF driver for AOM, AOM must be aligned to control the power to the STED microscope using an analog input to the RF driver.
--National Instruments Inc, myRIO-1900 and power supply -Digilent Inc, Wire Wrap or Protoboard Expansion for NI myRio -Analog Devices Inc, ADV3221 soldered to an Evaluation Board (50 Ohm side) -BNC and SMA cables and connectors
+* National Instruments Inc, myRIO-1900 and power supply
+* Digilent Inc, Wire Wrap or Protoboard Expansion for NI myRio
+* Analog Devices Inc, ADV3221 soldered to an Evaluation Board (50 Ohm side)
+* BNC and SMA cables and connectors
--Metal enclosure for circuit (Protocase, Inc.)
+* Metal enclosure for circuit (Protocase, Inc.)
--RF function generators for testing
+* RF function generators for testing
--Oscilloscope for testing
+* Oscilloscope for testing
--Soldering supplies, wires, etc.
+* Soldering supplies, wires, etc.

-## Experimental diagram

 ## DyMIN_FPGA_Main.vi
 The file includes the labview code for the FPGA.

-Requirements:
 ## Computer Requirements:
 Labview 2016 (32 bit)
 Labview Real-Time Module